 - Carve out time for yourself and your family and who you are, simple things like reading a book or taking time for vacations, or getting a good night’s sleep.
 You cannot do this job with the sprinter’s mentality – you must look at this as a marathon.

 - Celebrate successes.
-NC Wesleyan had lots of successes early on and sometimes they stopped celebrate and sometimes he pushed everybody to the next level when they should have stopped and celebrated.
+NC Wesleyan had lots of successes early on and sometimes they stopped celebrating and sometimes he pushed everybody to the next level when they should have stopped and celebrated.
 Celebrate every new milestone.

 - Have a list of what you want to improve and make it time-bound.
 Every year at graduation, he tells his team to come up with a list of 100 things that they want to improve before the students come back in the fall, and they publish it and get it down.